Onocleaceae: Description

 Members of the family have the following characteristics, being distinguished by having strongly dimorphic fronds, with the fertile fronds different from the sterile fronds.
 The rhizomes are long- to short-creeping to ascending, and sometimes stoloniferous (Matteuccia and Onocleopsis).
 The leaves are strongly dimorphic and the petioles have two vascular bundles uniting distally into a gutter-shape.
 The blades are pinnatifid or pinnate-pinnatifid.
 The veins are free or anastomosing, lacking included veinlets.
 The spores are reniform, brownish to green.
 The sori are enclosed (sometimes tightly) by reflexed laminar margins, also with membranous, often fugacious true indusia.

 Taxonomy

 Formerly, the two species in the genus Pentarhizidium were considered to be members of Matteuccia, but genetic analysis has determined that they compose a basal sister clade to the rest of the family.
 This family has been determined by genetic analysis to be closely allied to the Blechnaceae, within the clade of families sometimes known as Blechnales (which includes the athyrioid ferns and asplenioid ferns as well) (this clade is often treated as part of the order Polypodiales however).
 Matteuccia struthiopteris was previously classified under the Dryopteridaceae, and still is by the USDA.

-Phylogenetic relationships
+Phylogeny

 The following cladogram for the suborder Aspleniineae (as eupolypods II), based on Lehtonen (2011), and Rothfels & al. (2012), shows a likely phylogenetic relationship between the Onocleaceae and the other families of the clade.